publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schV/m__us_usc_t42_s701.md

  __Development of Model Applications for Maternal and Child Assistance Programs__

     [Pub.
-L. 101–239, title VI, § 6506(a)][/us/pl/101/239/s6506/a], Dec.
+L. 101–239, title VI][/us/pl/101/239/tVI], § 6506(a), Dec.
 19, 1989, [103 Stat.
 2281][/us/stat/103/2281], directed Secretary of Health and Human Services to develop, not later than one year after Dec.
 19, 1989, a model application form for use in applying for assistance for pregnant women and for children less than 6 years old under maternal and child assistance programs and required publication of model form in Federal Register and dissemination of form to State agencies.

  __Research on Infant Mortality and Medicaid Services__

 [Pub.
-L. 101–239, title VI, § 6507][/us/pl/101/239/s6507], Dec.
+L. 101–239, title VI][/us/pl/101/239/tVI], § 6507, Dec.
 19, 1989, [103 Stat.
 2282][/us/stat/103/2282], provided that:

 > “The Secretary of Health and Human Services shall develop a national data system for linking, for any infant up to age one—